isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mushrooms/index.md

 ##  **Conclusion**

-The high acidity levels and [unbalanced calcium-to-phosphorous ratio](https://www.canr. msu. edu/news/which_pet_is_right_for_me) in mushrooms can lead to deteriorated health in your bearded dragon.
+The high acidity levels and [unbalanced calcium-to-phosphorous ratio](https://www.canr.msu.edu/news/which_pet_is_right_for_me)in mushrooms can lead to deteriorated health in your bearded dragon.
 In addition, some mushrooms are very poisonous which makes them unfit for bearded dragons.